-National Standards Score: 6 with a decentralized system is that it becomes very difficult to enforce national standards.
+Decentralization and local autonomy are essentially institutional choices and, as all choices, these arrangements have their downsides.
+One of the problems with a decentralized system is that it becomes very difficult to enforce national standards.
 This became obvious to the government after the extensive decentralization reform during the 1980s and early 1990s.
 In primary and secondary education, the past two decades have witnessed central government trying to regain some control in order to ensure some degree of national standards.
 The main strategy toward this objective has been to carefully evaluate the performance of schools and publicize evaluation reports (i.e., to "name and shame" underperforming schools).
 In addition, central government has tried to increase equality among local authorities by revising the general regulatory framework of primary and secondary education, and by targeting financial resources to improve the quality of teaching.